Cllr Peter Gruen | Chair

 I left university in Iran with a Masters in English and from there joined my family’s marketing business which is within the wholesale food industry.
-We also have an IT & Telecommunication services arm.
-I was a part of the management team and partially because of my skill with language (I am multi-lingual), I represented the company at trade fairs and markets all over the world for over 20 years.
+I was part of the management team and partially because of my skill with language (I am multi-lingual), I represented the company at trade fairs and markets all over the world for over 20 years.

-A change of circumstances found me staying in the UK in 2013 and I have been in Leeds since 2014.
-From this time I have tried to give what I can to support anyone in need.
-I am part of several organisations where I am happy to give of my time as an Interpreter and/or Caseworker.
-As well as Advonet, Citizen’s Advice Bureau and the British Red Cross where I work with the Refugee Service.
+I have been in Leeds since 2014.
+From this time, I have tried to give what I can to support anyone in need.
+I am a Volunteer with several organisations where I am happy to give of my time as an Interpreter and/or Caseworker, at Advonet and the British Red Cross.

-I am also a member of Amnesty International Leeds.
-In Iran I grew to feel very strongly in equality of all, regardless of culture, nationality, faith, gender or ability.
-It was a code I took with me into my professional work and well as socially.
+In Iran, I grew to feel very strongly in equality of all, regardless of culture, nationality, faith, gender or ability.
+It was a code I took with me into my professional work as well as socially.
 This ethic remains as strong today.
 I always try to live and work with compassion, understanding and empathy.